 Backing for three new measures to reduce the disproportionate number of BAME patients detained in hospital under the Mental Health Act has been established as part of MHT's In Our Right Mind campaign.

-Three new methods to tackle racial inequity have been supported by MHT poll results, just weeks before recommendations for the new Mental Health Act are shared with the government and the public.
+Three new methods to tackle racial inequity have been supported by MHT poll results, the news coming before recommendations for the new Mental Health Act are shared with the government and the public.

 - 77% of survey respondents (mental health professionals and members of the public) believe cultural awareness modules should be added to all degrees related to mental health professions.